theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

             CMSMetricRegistryBuilder builder = new CMSMetricRegistryBuilder();
             builder.setCmsClient(cmsClient);
             final MetricRegistry registry = builder.build();//Create a registry, which includes two aggregation periods.
-            //or has final MetricRegistry registry as builder.build(RecordLevel._60S);. //Create a registry that only includes aggregate data with an aggregation period of 1 minute.
+            //Or final MetricRegistry registry = builder.build(RecordLevel. _60S);//Create a registry that only includes aggregate data with an aggregation period of 1 minute.
     //Use value.
     ValueWrapper value = registry.value(MetricName.build("value"));
     value.update(6.5);